 4) Andy Gibb – “Shadow Dancing.”
 To my ears, the No. 4 sounds a lot like Andy’s older brothers, the Bee Gees.
 But that’s a conclusion I’ve come to after only a few cursory listens.

 5) Roberta Flack & Donnie Hathaway – “The Closer I Get to You.”
-Rounding out the Top 5 is this sweet love song.
+Rounding out the Top 5 is this sweet love song, the first Roberta Flack song that I knew.

 And two bonuses…